 WordPress is an open-source content management system (CMS).
 It’s a popular tool for individuals without any coding experience who want to build websites and blogs.
 The software doesn’t cost anything.
 Anyone can install, use, and modify it for free.

 WordPress is the beloved platform for many bloggers and businesses.
-In fact, more than 34% of all websites online use WordPress.
-Here are a few reasons why people use WordPress:
+In fact, more than 36.4% of all websites online use WordPress.
+Here are a few reasons why WordPress is so popular:

 WordPress is an open-source platform.
 This means anyone can modify the source code and redistribute the software.
 It’s designed for people to contribute their ideas to improve the platform.
 There’s an open-source community that helps make WordPress even better.